Concerts & Events FAQ

 Some artists offer special early ticketing for their fan clubs.
 Visit the artist’s website for any information about fan club perks.
 The Interlochen Box Office does not have any affiliation with fan clubs and is unable to answer specific questions about membership or perks.

 Don’t be left in the dark!
-Join our mailing list [link to mailing list page] to be kept up-to-date on concert schedules, on-sale dates, and special offers.
+Join our mailing list to be kept up-to-date on concert schedules, on-sale dates, and special offers.

 Attending a Performance Questions